-Figure 1.
-Example of jfmvar key
+Figure 4.
+Example of JFM features

-Figure 2.
-Kerning information and kanjiskip

-jfm-jis.lua A counterpart for jis.tfm, "JIS font metric" which is widely used in pTeX.
-A major difference between jfm-ujis.lua and this jfm-jis.lua is that most characters under jfm-ujis.lua are square-shaped, while that under jfm-jis.lua are horizontal rectangles.

-jfm-min.lua A counterpart for min10.tfm, which is one of the default Japanese font metric shipped with pT_FX.
+- jfm-ujis.lua A standard horizontal JFM of LuaTeX-ja.
+This file is based on upnmlminr-h.tfm, a metric for UTF/OTF package that is used in upTeX.
+When you are going to use the luatexja-otf package, you should use this JFM. - jfm-jis.lua A counterpart for jis.tfm, "JIS font metric" which is widely used in pTeX.
+A major difference between jfm-ujis.lua and this jfm-jis.lua is that most characters under jfm-ujis.lua are square-shaped, while that under jfm-jis.lua are horizontal rectangles. - jfm-min.lua A counterpart for min10.tfm, which is one of the default Japanese font metric shipped with pT_EX. - jfm-prop.lua A JFM for proportional typesetting.
+This JFM doesn't have any information of character dimension (width, height, depth), nor glues/kerns information. - jfm-propw.lua Another JFM for proportional typesetting.
+In contrast to jfm-prop.lua, this JFM has informations of character height and depth.

-The difference among these three JFMs is shown in Table 12.

-Furthermore, LuaT_EX-ja also ship two JFMs, namely jfm-prop.lua and jfm-propw.lua, for "proportional typesetting".
-Both JFMs don't have any character width information, nor glues/kerns information. jfm-prop.lua also also not have character height and depth information, while jfm-propw.lua has them.

-'''

-jfmvar=(string)

-Sometimes there is a need that ....

-'''
+See Table 12 for the difference among jfm-ujis.lua, jfm-jis.lua, jfm-min.lua.

 ■Using kerning information in a font Some fonts have information for inter-glyph spacing.
-LuaTeX-ja 20140324.0 or later treats kerning spaces like an italic correction; any glue and/or kern from the JFM and a kerning space can coexist.
-See Figure 2 for detail.
+LuaTeX-ja 20140324.0 or later treats kerning spaces like an italic correction; any glue and/or kern from the JFM and a kerning space from the font can coexist.
+See Figure 5 for detail.